A Survey of Knowledge-Enhanced Text Generation: Introduction

-To start with, we note that\textit{ the primary challenge} in knowledge-enhanced NLG is how to \emph{obtain} useful related knowledge from diverse sources.
-There has been a rising line of work that discovers knowledge from topic, keyword, knowledge base, knowledge graph and knowledge grounded text. \textit{The second challenge} is how to effectively \emph{understand} and \emph{leverage} the acquired knowledge to facilitate text generation.
+To start with, we note that the \textit{first challenge} in knowledge-enhanced NLG is to \emph{obtain} useful related knowledge from diverse sources.
+There has been a rising line of work that discovers knowledge from topic, keyword, knowledge base, knowledge graph and knowledge grounded text.
+The \textit{second challenge} is how to effectively \emph{understand} and \emph{leverage} the acquired knowledge to facilitate text generation.
 Multiple methods have been explored to improve the encoder-decoder architecture (e.g., attention mechanism, copy and pointing mechanism).

 Based on the first challenge, the main content of our survey is divided into two parts: (1) general methods of integrating knowledge into text generation (Section 2); (2) specific methods and applications according to different sources of knowledge enhancement (Sections 3--4).
 More concretely, since knowledge can be obtained from different sources, we first divide existing knowledge enhanced text generation work into two categories: internal knowledge enhanced and external knowledge enhanced text generation.
-The division of internal and external knowledge is widely adopted by management science~\cite{menon2003valuing}, which can be analogous with knowledge enhanced text generation. {Internal knowledge} creation takes place within the input text(s), including but not limited to keyword, topic, linguistic features, and internal graph structures. {External knowledge} acquisition occurs when knowledge is provided from outside sources, including but not limited to knowledge base, external knowledge graph, and grounded text.
-Based on the second challenge, we categorize recent knowledge-enhanced text generation methods evolved from how knowledge is extracted and incorporated into the process of text generation in each section.
-Furthermore, we review methods for a variety of NLG applications in each section to help practitioners choose, learn, and use the methods.
+The division of internal and external knowledge is widely adopted by management science~\cite{menon2003valuing}, which can be analogous with knowledge enhanced text generation.
+Based on the second challenge, we categorize recent knowledge-enhanced text generation methods evolved from how knowledge is extracted and incorporated into the process of text generation in each section (named as M1, M2, and etc).
+Furthermore, we review methods for a variety of natural language generation applications in each section to help practitioners choose, learn, and use the methods.
 In total, we discuss seven mainstream applications presented in more than 80 papers that were published or released in or after the year of 2016.